-The E. C. Scranton Memorial Library was incorporated in 1901, with the original building designed by architect Henry Bacon, who later designed the Lincoln Memorial.
+The E C. Scranton Memorial Library was incorporated in 1901, with the original building designed by architect Henry Bacon, who later designed the Lincoln Memorial.
 Situated on a prominent corner in the town’s center, the impressively detailed historic structure remains very close to its original state, with stone plinth and ornate plaster ceilings.
-Subsequently the building was added on to, and currently offers 17,000 square feet of public library space.
-DRA’s proposal is to add an additional 17,000 sf, doubling the size of the space.
+The existing building had been added on to and offered 17,000 SF of public library space.
+DRA designed a 16,000 SF addition, doubling the size.

-DRA’s design will allow patrons to utilize both the main entrance on the Post Road, and a new accessible entrance with generous parking on the north side.
-The main circulation desk area will connect the two entrances, with a central open stair to serve the new additions upper and lower levels.
-The design reflects the community’s desire to build in a historically sympathetic style, while allowing generous natural light and views into the reading areas.
-The exterior design includes a combination of brick masonry and cementitious siding, both of which reflect the character and charm of the neighboring structures.
-The interior design will allow both staff and patrons to be flexible, with much of the technology planned to be mobile.
+The design allows patrons to utilize both the main entrance on the Post Road, and a new accessible entrance with generous parking on the north side.
+The main circulation desk connects the two entrances, with a central open stair to serve the new addition’s upper and lower levels.
+The design reflects the community’s desire to build in an historically sympathetic style, while allowing generous natural light and views into the reading areas.
+The exterior includes a combination of brick masonry and cementitious siding, both of which reflect the character and charm of the neighboring structures.
+The interior design provides flexibility with much of the technology being mobile.

-The proposed project includes a program room, adjacent to the new entrance with the ability to be utilized after hours, a teen center, and a new adult fiction and nonfiction areas.
-The children’s collection will assume the large addition previously built on the east side.
-In the historic building, the rooms will be restored to handsome reading rooms and for quiet study.
+The building houses a program room, adjacent to the new entrance that can be accessed after hours, a teen center, and new adult fiction and nonfiction areas.
+The children’s collection is now in the large a previously built addition on the east side.
+In the historic building, the rooms have been restored to handsome reading rooms and quiet study areas.